 The center is intended to serve as a hub for Civil War heritage tourism in Middle Tennessee.
 Rather than competing with other historic sites, the intent is to develop partnerships with other agencies to enhance and expand the educational and economic benefits of heritage tourism in the area.
 In addition, programs and events offered by a full time staff at the center will provide students and the public at large new opportunities to understand Nashville's fascinating Civil War past.

 Fort Negley is located adjacent to the center.
-Stabilized and enhanced with interpretive signage and walkways, the fort opened to the public in December 2004 for the first time in 60 years.
+Stabilized and enhanced with interpretive signage and walkways, the fort opened to the public back in December 2004 for the first time in 60 years.
 Fort Negley was the largest fortification built by the occupying Union Army in Nashville and the largest inland stone fort built during the Civil War.
 Measuring 600 feet by 300 feet, Negley covered four acres and was constructed from October to December 1862.
 The stronghold was constructed by conscript laborers, both slaves and free blacks, of stone, logs, earth, and railroad iron.
 More than 2700 African American men worked to build Fort Negley; only 300 were paid for their labor.

 The City of Nashville's enhancements to the fort and the construction of the visitors center represents the largest municipal appropriation for Civil War preservation in the United States.